CmrCrabs/NEA/paperwork.typ

 #set par(justify: false)
 #pagebreak()
 = Technical Solution
-#page(
-  flipped: true,
-  [
 == Skills Demonstrated
 I believe the GPU / CPU can be seen as an equivalent model to Client / Server.
 This is because they follow similar key concepts, being:
   - Task Delegation, the CPU sends tasks to the GPU in a similar way to server processing requests from clients
-  - Concurrency / Parallellism, executing and managing data from many GPU threads in parallel is similar to a server handling multiple clients, as both must handle resource allocation and data synchronization
+  - Concurrency / Parallelism, executing and managing data from many GPU threads in parallel is similar to a server handling multiple clients, as both must handle resource allocation and data synchronization
   - Communication Overhead, there are similar data transfer bottlenecks for both client/server & gpu/cpu, as I have had to consider data alignment, padding and typing when passing data to the gpu, as well as synchronizing the updating of data between passes and individual invocations
   - Synchronization, I have to manage updating data throughout an individual invocation through push constants in a similar manner to how a server would have to update data on a client

 #table(
   columns: (auto, auto, auto, auto),
   inset: 10pt,
-  align: left,
+  align: (center, left, left, center),
   stroke: 0.7pt,
-  [*Group*], [*Skill*], [*Description / Reasoning*], [*Evidence*], [A], [Complex Scientific Model], [Entire Spectrum Synthesis], [`shaders/sim/initial_spectra.rs` entire file], [A], [Complex Mathematical Model], [Implementation of a PBR Lighting Model], [`shaders/lib.rs` entire file], [A], [Complex Mathematical Model], [The computing, storing and processing of a large amount of complex numbers], [`shaders/evolve_spectra.rs`, `shaders/process_deltas.rs` entire file(s)], [A], [Complex Control Model], [The entire applications event loop and resultitng control flow], [`engine/mod.rs` line 92 onwards], [A], [List Operations], [Generation of gaussian texture data, generation of index buffer, manipulation of indices for use in fft], [`shaders/fft.rs`, `sim/simdata.rs`, `engine/scene.rs`], [A], [Hashing], [Xoshiro256++ PRNG Implementation], [`sim/simdata.rs` line 83 onwards], [A], [Advanced Matrix Operations], [Various screen / world space transformations, reversing affine transformations], [`shaders/skybox.rs` fragment shader, `shaders/lib.rs` vertex shader], [A], [Recursive Algorithms], [the 2D GPGPU IFFT I have manually recurses, due to it being on the GPU], [`sim/fft.rs` `66-120`, should be clearer after seeing `shaders/fft.rs`], [A], [Complex User Defined Algorithms], [Computation of the index buffer for the mesh drawing], [`engine/scene.rs` lines `181-191` ], [A], [Complex OOP model], [Program is based around different objects and classes, objects are generated / regenerated based on user input, designed with composition and inheritence in mind], [most demonstrated in `engine/mod.rs` entire file], [A], [Complex client-server model], [explained in preamble], [`engine/mod.rs` `run()` function, `sim/compute.rs`, `engine/renderer.rs`, `sim/fft.rs`, `sim/mod.rs` whole file(s)], [B], [Multi-Dimensional Arrays], [Usage of textures throughout entire project (analagous to 2D arrays), managing data between FFT passes], [`shaders/*`], [B], [Simple Mathematical Model], [Box-Muller Transform, gaussian random number generation], [`sim/simdata.rs` line `62` function(s)]
+  [*Group*], [*Skill*], [*Description / Reasoning*], [*Evidence*], [A], [Complex Scientific Model], [Entire Spectrum Synthesis], [`shaders/sim/initial_spectra.rs` entire file], [A], [Complex Mathematical Model], [Implementation of a PBR Lighting Model], [`shaders/lib.rs` entire file], [A], [Complex Mathematical Model], [The computing, storing and processing of a large amount of complex numbers], [`shaders/evolve_spectra.rs`, `shaders/process_deltas.rs` entire file(s)], [A], [Complex Control Model], [The entire applications event loop and resulting control flow], [`engine/mod.rs` line 92 onwards], [A], [List Operations], [Generation of Gaussian texture data, generation of index buffer, manipulation of indices for use in fft], [`shaders/fft.rs`, `sim/simdata.rs`, `engine/scene.rs`], [A], [Hashing], [Xoshiro256++ PRNG Implementation], [`sim/simdata.rs` line 83 onwards], [A], [Advanced Matrix Operations], [Various screen / world space transformations, reversing affine transformations], [`shaders/skybox.rs` fragment shader, `shaders/lib.rs` vertex shader], [A], [Recursive Algorithms], [the 2D GPGPU IFFT I have manually recurses, due to it being on the GPU], [`sim/fft.rs` `66-120`, should be clearer after seeing `shaders/fft.rs`], [A], [Complex User Defined Algorithms], [Computation of the index buffer for the mesh drawing], [`engine/scene.rs` lines `181-191` ], [A], [Complex OOP model], [Program is based around different objects and classes, objects are generated / regenerated based on user input, designed with composition and inheritance in mind], [most demonstrated in `engine/mod.rs` entire file], [A], [Complex client-server model], [explained in preamble], [`engine/mod.rs` `run()` function, `sim/compute.rs`, `engine/renderer.rs`, `sim/fft.rs`, `sim/mod.rs` whole file(s)], [B], [Multi-Dimensional Arrays], [Usage of textures throughout entire project (analogous to 2D arrays), managing data between FFT passes], [`shaders/*`], [B], [Simple Mathematical Model], [Box-Muller Transform, Gaussian random number generation], [`sim/simdata.rs` line `62` function(s)]
 )

-]
-)
+#pagebreak()
 == Completeness of Solution
 Everything specified in objectives has been completed, the performance has not been tested on a gtx 1060 level GPU, but given that it is performant at ~40-50fps on an Intel Iris Xe integrated graphics card at 256x256x3, it will be easily performant on a discrete GPU.
 At a more reasonable (given the system) resolution of 128x128x3, the simulation easily reaches 90+fps, while still looking reasonably good.
 From the additional features, swell has been included in the spectrum synthesis.

 == Coding Style
 I have followed the rust programming conventions and principles for this project, using the result type for error handling where possible.
-As the vast majority of possible errors come from wgpu/rust-gpu, errors are in majority handled via the pollster and env_logger crates, where any errors comign from wgpu / rust-gpu are passed up the chain and outputted from the standard log using env_logger.
-Shader code is written following "standard" shader conventions, with notable stylings being an emphasis on defining variables for every interim step, and swizzling vectors / avoiding unncessary abstractions where convenient.
+As the vast majority of possible errors come from wgpu/rust-gpu, errors are in majority handled via the pollster and env_logger crates, where any errors coming from wgpu / rust-gpu are passed up the chain and outputted from the standard log using env_logger.
+Shader code is written following "standard" shader conventions, with notable stylings being an emphasis on defining variables for every interim step, and swizzling vectors / avoiding unnecessary abstractions where convenient.
 Smaller things like manually computing the power where convenient and "pre"computing certain values into variables and reusing them where possible are also done.

 == Source Code
 === main.rs <main>